Last updated: February 2023

 10 tips for living on a student budget

 Once you’ve worked out how much spare cash you have to spend each week, take out the amount in cash and spend no more than that.

 Before buying anything, think about whether you actually need it.
 If you’re running out of money and it’s not an essential, then it might be worth saving it for a special occasion (or just a month when you’re not so strapped for cash).
 Find it difficult to save?
 Why not try an autosaving app like Plum or Moneybox which use tech to find out what you can afford to save then automatically moves money from your bank account to a vitual savings account.

 Split up your monthly allowance into different envelopes for the different areas of your budget, for example, food, travel and socialising.
 Only spend the amount of cash in each envelope each week.

 If you’ve finished with something that’s still in decent condition, why not sell if for some extra cash online?
-Online selling platforms such as Amazon, Ebay or Gumtree are an easy way to make some money back on your old stuff, or swap second hand clothing on sites such as Vinted to keep your wardrobe fresh without having to splash out.
+Online selling platforms such as Ebay or Gumtree are an easy way to make some money back on your old stuff, or swap or sell second hand clothing on sites such as Vinted or Depop to keep your wardrobe fresh without having to splash out.

 5. Make stuff from scratch

 If you can knit, crochet or draw, why not make the most of your talents and get creating for money?
 You can sell pretty much anything, from greetings cards and candles to bath bombs and jewellery.
 Alternatively, you don’t even need to sell the things you make to save money – restyling your own clothes, for example, can be a quirky and cost-effective way of revamping your wardrobe.

 It pays to keep an eye out for any deals or cash incentives being offered by other banks.
 Some will even give you a cash incentive to switch.
 Equally, some banks offer better deals on overdrafts and interest rates for students, so do your research.

 7. Save, save, save